x-ethr/local-kubernetes-playground/README.md

 # `local-kubernetes-playground`

+Software engineers at ETHR previously used a variation of the following project as a playground for software development, automation testing, research, and for demonstrating proof-of-concepts.

+This playground was the motivation behind establishing `x-ethr` and its related open-source repositories.

 > [!IMPORTANT]
 > The following project requires an expansive amount of knowledge around cloud-providers (AWS), development, kubernetes, and overall
 > systems.
 While the guide can be followed step-by-step to produce a fully functioning cluster, there are [requirements](#requirements)
-> that would be difficult for beginners to 1. understand, 2. setup, 3. debug.
+> that would be challenging for beginners to 1. understand, 2. setup, 3. debug.
 >
 > If requirements are correctly met, the entirety of this project can be deployed in under five minutes by simply following the [usage](#usage) section.
+>
+> Users of `local-kubernetes-playground` will involve themselves in the following disciplines:
+> - Software Engineering
+> - DevOps
+> - Cloud & Platform Engineering (AWS)
+> - Systems Administration (Kubernetes)
+> - GitOps
+> - Databases
+> - Security

 ## Example